deafsquad/UpdateLoxone/README.md

 *   The script relies on specific Loxone web endpoints (`update.loxone.com`, `/dev/cfg/version`, `/sps/log/...`) which could change in the future.
 *   Error handling attempts to log details and notify users, but complex failures might still occur.
 Check `UpdateLoxone.log` for details.
 *   Managing the scheduled task (e.g., changing interval, disabling) can be done via the Windows Task Scheduler (`taskschd.msc`).
 Find the task named `LoxoneUpdateTask`.

+## Testing

+A separate script, `Run-UpdateLoxoneTests.ps1`, is provided to test the core functions within the `UpdateLoxoneUtils.psm1` module.

+*   **Purpose:** Verify individual function logic in different contexts (normal, simulated task, elevated).
+*   **Usage:**
+    ```powershell
+    # Run all tests (attempts elevation by default)
+    .\Run-UpdateLoxoneTests.ps1

+    # Run only tests in the 'Logging' category
+    .\Run-UpdateLoxoneTests.ps1 -TestName Logging

+    # Run only a specific function test
+    .\Run-UpdateLoxoneTests.ps1 -TestName Get-RedactedPassword

+    # Run all tests but skip the elevated run attempt
+    .\Run-UpdateLoxoneTests.ps1 -SkipElevation
+    ```
+*   The script runs tests non-elevated first, then attempts to re-launch itself elevated (unless `-SkipElevation` is used) to run tests requiring admin rights and re-run others in an elevated context.
+*   A combined summary is displayed in the initial console window after all runs complete.